mikaelhirn/dingoPDM/docs/hardware/checklist.md

 # Testing new boards

+These instructions will guide you through verifying some of the basic connections and functionalities.
+Things you want to verify on a fresh board.

 ## Before installing the main connector.

 !!
 It's adviced to go through the next steps BEFORE installing the main connector